Best of Argentina Trip

 • Discover Tierra del Fuego National Park wildlands

-Upon arrival to Ensenada Bay, you will have time to enjoy the view over the Beagle Channel before you start hiking along the coast.
-Four miles of trail awaits you, where you’ll discover native flora, wild fauna and the remains left by the Yamanas, the native inhabitants of the area.
+Upon arrival at Ensenada Bay, you will have time to enjoy the view over the Beagle Channel before you start hiking along the coast.
+Four miles of trail await you, where you’ll discover native flora, wild fauna, and the remains left by the Yamanas, the native inhabitants of the area.
 After this 3-hour hike, you will reach Lake Roca, where lunch will be served.

 After a full homemade picnic, you will start the second part of this adventure.
 Take your oar and plunge into a 1hr 30 min paddling trip along the Lapataia River (only available for children over 5 years old).
 Make it all the way to Lapataia Bay, where the Panamerican Highway and National Route 3 end at an awe-inspiring landscape.